Dachshunds, as a breed, come under the category of the 'Hound Group' of dogs. They originate from Germany and the word

 - Miniature Smooth Dachshunds are notoriously hard to toilet train and this can be a very real problem.
 They need to be taken outside every 30 minutes

 initially, moving up in 15 minute increments as the weeks pass.
 They are not a breed that will be fully trained by 12 weeks like others you may have heard of - if you have cracked it by 6 months

 then you are doing well.
-Please do not expect, because you may have experience with dogs, that you will be the one to get on top of this quicker than most - you won't, honestly.
+Please do not expect, because you may have experience with dogs, that you will be the one to get on top of this quicker than most - you won't.
+It is a case of two steps

 - Miniature Dachshunds don't like cold, wet or windy weather, they will point blank refuse to take a step outside for the toilet in these conditions unless you